rmlmedia/LandmarkRemarkApp/readme.md

  - Add a firewall rule to allow LAN traffic to access IISExpress
  - Install the Expo app on your device
  - At the command line, run `npm install` in the `src\App` folder
  - At the command line, run `npm run web` in the `src\App` folder.
 Two sites will launch, the first is the Expo UI, the second is the web version of the Expo project.
-Close the web version as that fails given the Maps component used is not a web version.
+Close the web version as that fails given the Maps component used is not a web version (can be made to work but I didn't focus on that).
 What you want is to scan the QR Code in the Expo UI using the Expo app on your phone - this will launch the app on your device without cables needed.
 Please note, I have not tested on an iOS device as I don't own one or a Mac for emulation

 ## Time Spent